stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     brew update

-Once you have set up Homebrew, use the _brew install_ command to add command-line software to your Mac, and _brew cask install_ to add graphical software.
-For example, this command installs the Slack app:

-    brew cask install slack

 ### Enabling Auto Completion of Commands

 Many command-line tools provide automatic completion of commands.
 These include Git, curl and the AWS command-line tool.
 Homebrew installs the files for each command-line tool that provides completion, but it does not enable automatic completion in your shell.